Applications for the US-Brazil Connect Macapá 2013 Fellowship are now closed.

 The application process is designed to identify participants with high potential as authentic leaders, effective agents of change, problem-solvers, and dedicated team builders.

-Outstanding Fellows in 2012 came from a wide range of disciplines and career paths, including computer science, literature, visual arts, engineering, education, business, and sociology.
+Students from all disciplines are encouraged to apply.
+Outstanding Fellows in 2012 and earlier in 2013 came from a wide range of disciplines including computer science, engineering, education, visual arts, and pre-law.

 Brazil’s rise is expected to continue.
 The World Cup in 2014 and the 2016 Olympics are estimated to attract investments of roughly $550 billion between 2011 and 2014[ii].
 In 2007, oil deposits below a layer of salt in the Atlantic Ocean were confirmed to hold enough oil to turn Brazil into one of the world’s top five crude oil producers.